sd2084/task/README.md

 Manages the overall layout and state of the application.
 Renders the input form and the table side by side.

 **Here's a preview of the application:**

 <img width="947" alt="image" src="https://github.com/sd2084/task/assets/131029535/fb20108e-7b22-4189-977d-beaeb5153e99">

+**Prerequisites:**
+1. Make sure you have Node.js installed on your machine.
-**Getting Started in Visual Studio Code:**
+2. Visual Studio Code should be installed.
+3. Git should be set up on your computer.

+**Step-by-Step Guide:**
-1. Clone the repository: git clone [repository-url]
+1. Clone the repository in command prompt: git clone [repository-url]
-2. Move into the project directory: cd [repository-directory]
+2. Move into the project directory in vs code: cd [repository-directory]
 3. Install the required dependencies: npm install
 4. Launch the application: npm start